bop5188-web/L12-Group-Work/README.md

 2. **Start MongoDB**
-   Make sure MongoDB is running on your local machine
+   Make sure MongoDB is running on local machine

 3. **Start the Server**